Rockies vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Freeland gets the start for the Colorado Rockies on Friday against Brent Rooker and the Oakland Athletics.
-First pitch is at 8:40 PM ET at Coors Field.
+The Oakland Athletics and JJ Bleday hit the field in the second game of a three-game series against C.J.
+Cron and the Colorado Rockies, on Saturday at Coors Field.

-Oddsmakers list the Rockies as -125 favorites on the moneyline, while giving the underdog Athletics +105 moneyline odds to win.
-The total is 11 runs for this matchup.
+The Rockies are favored in this one, at -115, while the underdog Athletics have -105 odds to win.
+The over/under is 12 runs for the contest.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.